stackbit-projects/ondevs-333e7/content/l-chat/pricing.md

     template: section_pricing
     section_id: pricing
     title: Static Websites
-    subtitle: 'Free for all, and available as ia custom service starting from £100/yr'
+    subtitle: 'Free for all, and available as a custom service starting from £100/yr'
     background: gray
     pricing_plans:
       - title: A1